kennethtxytqw/oh-my-zsh/README.md

 ### Themes

 We'll admit it.
 Early in the Oh My Zsh world, we may have gotten a bit too theme happy.
 We have over one hundred themes now bundled.
-Most of them have [screenshots](https://wiki.github.com/swwl1992/oh-my-zsh/themes) on the wiki.
+Most of them have [screenshots](https://wiki.github.com/robbyrussell/oh-my-zsh/themes) on the wiki.
 Check them out!

 #### Selecting a Theme

 Robby's theme is the default one.
 _But I have changed it to avit which looks more "server-friendly"._
-It's not the fanciest one.
-It's not the simplest one.
-It's just the right one (for him).
+So again it is not the fanciest one, nor the simplest one.

 Once you find a theme that you'd like to use, you will need to edit the `~/.zshrc` file.
 You'll see an environment variable (all caps) in there that looks like: